-This low-cost simplicity, however, has made it a goldmine for shady scam agents and scam publishers to deceive new authors who are trying to get their book published.
+This low-cost simplicity, however, has made it a goldmine for shady scam agents and predatory publishers to deceive new authors who are trying to get their book published.

-It is easy to fall prey and land into their expensive traps.
+It is easy to fall prey of these dubious publishing experts and land into their expensive traps.

 Don’t be fooled by scam agents.
-Here are some warning signals.
+Here are some warning signals for new Indie authors.

 - Unsolicited invitations to submit your manuscript

 - Offers to help you get published

 - I’m a publisher

 - Writer, reader, editor, copy editor, proofreader, publisher, cover designer, book marketer, self-publishing consultant